opra-project/OPRA/README.md

 the headphones communities.
 We have kicked things off by ingesting and cleaning the data from [the AutoEQ project](https://github.com/jaakkopasanen/AutoEq), as it is already released under a permissive license.

+Early collaborations are being developed with likeminded leaders such as [oratory1990](https://www.reddit.com/r/oratory1990/) and we look forward to sharing updates soon.

 We hope that over time other major creators of EQ compensation curves will choose to be a part of this effort, and we look forward to collaborating with the community to see